Hotel Front Desk Agent

 Frank here!
 I'll fall on the knife and ask: why do hotel room toilets clog so easily?
 Not that I would know from experience, of course.

-Asked by Jobstr Frank over 11 years ago
+Asked by Jobstr Frank about 12 years ago

 As Indiana Jones once said, "It's not so much the years, it's the mileage."
 Same goes for those poor toilets.
 They're just getting used constantly and by people with varying levels of plumbing common sense.
 People really don't have the same respect often for the hotel's appliances as they would their own while at home, so they're prone to flush non-flushable items.
 What you also find in a hotel that is older or has more than a few floors is that pipes may be interconnected in ways that they would never be if installed to today's standards.
 Older outfall pipes to septic tanks can be made of clay which lets tree roots grow into it and back up the tank, and you have non-copper piping too which is less reliable.